pierre-lecocq/taupe/README.md

 - Finish rspec tests
 - Gemify and post to rubygems.org

-Will be done and finished in the coming month.

 ## What is it?

 **Taupe** is a simple and elegant database model manager.